openstack-archive/synergy-service/packaging/README.md

 Packaging for Ubuntu
 --------------------

+Make sure you have the [OpenStack/CloudArchive repository](https://wiki.ubuntu.com/OpenStack/CloudArchive) setup.

 1. Install the necessary build packages:
   - debhelper
   - dh-systemd
   - build-essential
   - devscripts
+  - git-core
   - python-all
+  - python-pbr
   - python-setuptools

-2. Make a gzip archive of synergy-service named `python-synergy-service_VERSION.orig.tar.gz`.
+2. Make a gzip archive of synergy-service named `python-synergy-service_VERSION.orig.tar.gz` and place it at the same level as the `synergy-service` directory.

 3. Copy `synergy-service/packaging/debian` to `synergy-service/debian`.

 4. Go in the `synergy-service` directory and build with `debuild -us -uc`.

+The resulting .deb file should be outputed at the same level as the `synergy-service` directory and .tar.gz archive.

 Packaging for CentOS